How to Exfoliate Even Really Sensitive Skin

 Exfoliation is magic: It’s one of the simplest ways to make your skin look better, deep-cleaning your pores, minimizing the appearance of sun damage, and revealing glowy, silky-feeling skin.

 But many exfoliants are too powerful for people with sensitive, irritable, breakout-prone, or reactive skin.
-The good news: New clean beauty technology has enabled a new generation of exfoliants that can benefit anyone’s skin—regardless of sensitivity—with beautiful results.
+The good news: New clean beauty technology has enabled a new generation of exfoliants (and retinol alternatives) that can benefit anyone’s skin—regardless of sensitivity—with beautiful results.

 The best new choices for sensitive skin preserve the skin’s natural protective barrier as they exfoliate, and they help hold in moisture as they sweep away dead skin cells, bacteria, dirt, pollution, and impurities.
 You know you’ve picked the right one when it leaves your skin feeling soft and smooth in a dewy way, not tight, stripped, or dry.
 (Dryness can exacerbate sensitivity.)